David Hammond (swimmer)

-David Thurwell Hammond (April 5, 1882 – February 3, 1940) was an American freestyle swimmer and water polo player who competed in the 1904 Summer Olympics.
-In the 1904 Olympics, he won two silver medals as a member of American 4x50 yard freestyle relay team and as a member of Chicago Athletic Association water polo team.
+David Thurwell Hammond (April 5, 1882 – February 3, 1940) was an American freestyle swimmer and water polo player who competed for the Chicago Athletic Association and participated in the 1904 Summer Olympics, taking a silver medal in water polo, and a silver medal in the 4x50 yard freestyle relay.
+He later married and earned his living as a Chicago and New York area broker.